Jay-1853/TravCom-Data-Validator/README.md

 ## Overview

-This project uses Google Apps Script to proactively detect and notify about a common data entry error in **TravCom** accounting software: transactions with future dates.
+This project uses Google Apps Script to proactively detect and notify about a common data entry error in **TravCom** accounting software used in travel agencies: transactions with future dates.
 It automates daily database checks to ensure cleaner data for analysis in BI tools and warehousing.

 ---